ryanrolds/screeps-bot-choreographer/README.md

 - [x] Sustainably upgrade RCL in tutorial room
 - [x] Scale creep parts based on room capacity
-- [ ] Organize logic and fix how builders and repairers source their energy
+- [x] Organize logic and fix how builders and repairers source their energy
+- [x] Implement behavior tree
+- [x] Migrate creep roles to behavior tree
 - [ ] Auto-contruct roads when harvester is hauling energy
-- [ ] Reliably kill hostile in tutorial room
-- [ ] Implement behavior tree
-- [ ] Migrate creep roles to behavior tree
 - [ ] Auto-room planning and layout